gyetman/DOE_CSP_PROJECT/README.md

 ## App (GUI)

-To run the app (configure environment and run app) brief notes below.
+To run the app (configure environment and run app) follow the brief notes below.
+Questions?
+Ask John or Greg!

 Checkout the code from GitHub
 Create a Python environment